-Bupa Dental Centre - Holborn is based in Holborn, in the London Borough of Camden.
-It provides private dental treatment to patients of all ages.
+Nami Dental Clinic is in Hampstead, in the London borough of Camden.
+The practice provides private treatment to patients of all ages.

-There is level access for people who use wheelchairs and pushchairs.
-Restricted car parking spaces, including those for patients with disabled badges, are available near the practice.
+There is level access at the practice's entrance for people who use wheelchairs and those with pushchairs.
+Limited and restricted car parking spaces, including those for patients with disabled badges, are available near the practice.